vindolin/sma2mqtt/README.md

                         User name for the MQTT connection. (default: None) --mqtt_password MQTT_PASSWORD
-                        Password name for the MQTT connection. (default: None) --dump_data
+                        Password name for the MQTT connection. (default: None) --just_print
+                        Don't connect to MQTT and just print the values.
+  --dump_data
                         Write the binary datagram to {TMP}/sma_dump.bin.
 ```